-The boundary between arctic tundra and subarctic forest is the largest vegetation transition (or ‘ecotone’) on the planet stretching > 13.000 km around the northern hemisphere.
-A warmer climate is expected to cause both an expansion of shrubs and trees into tundra areas, and intensified forest pest outbreaks, making it challenging to predict the future of the ecotone.
+The boundary between arctic tundra and subarctic forest is the largest vegetation transition (ecotone) on the planet, stretching more than 13.000 km around the northern hemisphere.
+A warmer climate is expected to cause both an expansion of shrubs and trees into tundra areas, and intensified droughts and forest pest outbreaks, making it challenging to predict the future of the ecotone.

 Tundra-forest ecotone dynamics in a changing climate

-Moth outbreaks are strongly cyclic with peaks approximately every decade.
-Outbreaks in Finnmark have historically been caused by the autumnal moth, but have been intensified by the expansion of the winter moth into the region.
+Moth outbreaks occur approximately every decade.
 The long time series above (panel A) is from Troms County where moth monitoring has been in place since 1999.
-Moth monitoring in Finnmark County (Panel B) was initiated in 2015 as part of COAT.
+Moth monitoring in eastern Finnmark (Panel B) was initiated in 2015 as part of COAT.

 Expected climate impact

-Climate change is expected to lead to warmer and longer growing seasons in the Arctic, and improved growing conditions for many woody species.
+Climate change is expected to lead to warmer and longer growing seasons in the Arctic and thereby improved growing conditions for many woody plant species.
 The expected result is tree line advance and shrub encroachment into tundra areas.
-Such encroachment will be modified locally by herbivores such as reindeer and rodents, but even more so by insect outbreaks.
+Such encroachment will be modified ungulates and rodents, but even more so by insect outbreaks.
 Warmer springs and milder winters will be beneficial for the growth and survival of insect pests, and climatically intensified insect outbreaks are already causing widespread vegetation changes and forest mortality in the subarctic birch forest of Fennoscandia all the way to the low arctic tree line in Varanger.

-Expected direct and indirect effects of climate change on the tundra-forest ecotone in Varanger.
+Schematic representation of expected direct and indirect effects of climate change on the tundra-forest ecotone in Varanger.
 The direct effect of climate promoting woody vegetation growth and encroachment, and the indirect effect acting via intensified defoliator outbreaks and forest mortality, are expected to be the two strongest pathways.
-We expect strong interactions in the effects of ungulates and moth outbreaks as drivers of ecotone dynamics.
-Note that there is a strong difference in the rate of change according to the two pathways.
+Note that there is a strong difference in the rate of change implied by these two pathways.
 While insect outbreaks may cause widespread forest death in the course of a few years, temperature-mediated encroachment of shrubs and trees into tundra areas is a slow process acting on a scale of decades.

 - Ungulate (reindeer, moose, sheep) grazing and browsing can counteract the climate driven encroachment of trees and shrubs into tundra regions.
 At the same time, it can prevent the natural regeneration of forests after insect outbreaks.
 Information on the effects of ungulate grazing on woody vegetation growth under a range of circumstances is needed for management of both forest resources and ungulate densities.